About KZC

 Our sangha is comprised of local community members including retirees, students, and everyone in between.

-Anyone curious is welcome to visit and encouraged to attend their first service (especially a Tuesday evening service).
-We are delighted to open our center as a space where anyone in our community may join our practice to learn, meditate, and share discussion in a respectful and accepting atmosphere.
+Everyone is welcome to practice with us.
+Attending our weekly Tuesday night zazen and dharma discussion is a wonderful way to begin.
+We are delighted for KZC to be a space where anyone in our community may join our practice to learn, meditate, and share discussion in a respectful and accepting community atmosphere.